AR-LABS-CPP/NovaRenderer/README.md

 This is my personal project that I have worked on to learn Computer Graphics using OpenGL and GUI using dear ImGui.

 ## Is this useful?
-No this is a hobby project that is mostly related to my learning, everything that I have written there is purely for learning.
+No this is a hobby project that is mostly related to my learning, everything that I have written here is purely for learning.

 ## What technologies did you exactly work with?
 I worked with the following: